Jacobson's thermodynamic approach to classical gravity applied to non-Riemannian geometries: remarks on the simplicity of Nature: Introduction

-In this work, we have investigated the general case of a non-Riemannian spacetime (involving curvature, torsion, and non metricity), assuming local thermodynamic equilibrium where the Clausius relation holds.
+In this work, we have investigated the general case of a non-Riemannian spacetime (involving curvature, torsion, and non metricity), assuming local thermodynamic equilibrium.
 Our results demonstrate that the Einstein-Hilbert action {\em does not remain as one of the alternatives} Nature had when selecting the classical gravitational theory (except in the Riemannian case).
 Of course, ``more complex'' possibilities exist.
-Following the Ockham's razor philosophy, we have employed the hypotheses in the construction of the Lanczos-Lovelock theories \cite{Lanczos:1932fxw,Lanczos:1938sf,Lovelock:1969vyr,Lovelock:1970zsf,Lovelock:1971yv,Lovelock:1972vz} to reduce the spectrum of possibilities in the Jacobson's framework to just one\footnote{The local conservation of the energy-momentum that Jacobson employed in his pioneering work \cite{Jacobson:1995ab} to univocally obtain GR is, indeed, one of the Lanczos-Lovelock hypotheses.}.
-As the first main conclusion of our paper, we have found out the {\em unique} gravitational theory that meets the Jacobson and Lanczos-Lovelock's requirements for a non-Riemannian spacetime without non metricity: {\em it is the one that derives from the Einstein-Hilbert action plus a term quadratic in the torsion vector}.
-The second main conclusion has arisen {\em when non metricity has shown up: these sets of requirements mutually conflict}.
-As a byproduct of our investigation, we have identified the new terms associated with the non metricity that could contribute to the Hartle-Hawking tidal heating of black holes; this finding might give hints towards the search for observational evidence of torsion and non metricity.
+Following the Ockham's razor philosophy, we have employed the hypotheses in the construction of the Lanczos-Lovelock theories \cite{Lanczos:1932fxw,Lanczos:1938sf,Lovelock:1969vyr,Lovelock:1970zsf,Lovelock:1971yv,Lovelock:1972vz} to reduce the spectrum of possibilities in the Jacobson's framework to just one.\footnote{The local conservation of the energy-momentum tensor that Jacobson employed in his pioneering work \cite{Jacobson:1995ab} to univocally obtain GR is, indeed, one of the Lanczos-Lovelock hypotheses.} As the first main conclusion of our paper, we have found out the {\em unique} gravitational theory that meets the Jacobson and Lanczos-Lovelock's requirements for a non-Riemannian spacetime without non metricity when the energy-momentum tensor is identified as its metric version: {\em it is the one that derives from the Einstein-Hilbert action plus a term quadratic in the torsion vector}.
+The second main conclusion has arisen {\em when non metricity has shown up or in the previous case when the energy-momentum tensor is identified as its canonical version: these sets of requirements mutually conflict}.
+As a byproduct of our investigation, we have identified the new terms associated with the non metricity that could contribute to the Hartle-Hawking tidal heating of black holes; this finding might give hints toward the search for observational evidence of torsion and non metricity.